woheller69/ImapLocate/README.md

 - navigation uses ActionBar (minSdkVersion=14)
 - app has been modified to handle sticky notes used by Kerio Connect servers and Courier IMAP servers
 - even if not recommended, untrusted certificates can be used.
-- imap port number can be choosed.
+- imap port number can be chosen.
 993 is no more the only one accepted
 - security can be plain text, SSL/TLS or STARTTLS
 - multiple accounts can be used.
 Android account manager is used
 - works offline and sync is done in the background.
 Sync interval can be different for each account